How to Remove Sand from the Pool Bottom

 However, this may not be the sole reason for sand in your pool and we’ll discuss the various reasons why you may find sand in your pool.

-Problem with the Sand Filter
+A Problem with the Sand Filter

-Usually, pools are equipped with sand filters that help to remove sand, dust and other debris, keeping the water clean.
+Usually, pools are equipped with sand filters that help to remove sand, dust, and other debris, keeping the water clean.
 However, if the sand filter stops working or develops a crack, then all the sand will get deposited back into the pool.

 The problem could be with the standpipe or the laterals.